hubotio/hubot/docs/README.md

 ## Scripting

 Hubot's power comes through scripting.
-Read [docs/scripting.md](scripting.md) for the deal on bending hubot to your will with code.
+Read [docs/scripting.md](scripting.md) for the deal on bending hubot to your will using code.

 There are many community-contributed scripts available through [hubot-scripts](https://github.com/github/hubot-scripts).
-To use load scripts from hubot-scripts:
+To use scripts from it:

-* Make sure hubot-scripts is listed as a dependency in `package.json` (it should by default)
+* Make sure `hubot-scripts` is listed as a dependency in `package.json` (it should by default)
 * Update `hubot-scripts.json` to include the script you want in the list.
 Make sure the file is still valid JSON!
 * Review the script to see if there's dependencies or configuration to add

-In addition to hubot-scripts, scripts can be loaded as npm packages:
+In addition, there are scripts released as npm packages.
+If you find one you want to use:

-1. Add the packages as dependencies into your `package.json`
+1. Add the package to the list of `dependencies` into your `package.json`
-2. `npm install` to make sure those packages are installed
+2. `npm install` to make sure its installed

 **Please note that external scripts may become the default for hubot scripts in future releases.**